Mr-3rd/Music_Notes_App_COPY/README.md

 ### To install

 1. Create and activate a virtual environment.
 Use Python3 as the interpreter.
 Suggest locating the venv/ directory outside of the code directory.
+2. Once you have your environment set, add the `TICKETMASTER` key.
+The value for this key can be found in the project's Slack channel.

 ```
 pip install -r requirements.txt
 python manage.py makemigrations
 python manage.py migrate
+python manage.py ticketmaster
 python manage.py runserver
 ```